Your Guide to Shipping to Hawaii

 As a part of some of the COVID-19 relief packages passed through Congress in March 2021, Senator Brian Schatz, who is the chair of the Senate’s Appropriations Subcommittee on Transportation, was able to secure $70 million for the Honolulu rail transit project.
 The Oahu rail had a loss in tax revenue estimated around $376 during the COVID pandemic, as a result of less room and excise tax, and as reported by HART.

 HART's original plan, with a route from Kapolei to Ala Moana, estimated 119,600 boardings everyday and about 55 percent of these passengers will walk or bike to a station.
-It was forecasted that Honolulu Rail will remove 40,000 car trips from Honolulu’s crowded roads, reducing gasoline consumption by 16,000 gallons.
+It was forecasted that Skyline Rail will remove 40,000 car trips from Honolulu’s crowded roads, reducing gasoline consumption by 16,000 gallons.

 With the new recovery plan, estimates have been updated to 84,000 daily boardings.

-$1.55 billion of the construction costs for Honolulu Rail are being paid for with funds from the Federal Transit Administration (FTA).
+$1.55 billion of the construction costs for Skyline are being paid for with funds from the Federal Transit Administration (FTA).
 As of July 2020, HART had received a little over $800 million of the $1.55 billion federal grant, which was approved in 2012; FTA has not released any new funds to HART since 2014 because it wants Honolulu to be able to show it has a plan to complete the rail with the necessary funding.
 Also, the U.S. Justice Department and the FBI has launched a criminal investigation into the Honolulu Rail project.

 In April 2021, Honolulu Mayor Rick Blangiardi, along with City Council Chairman Tommy Waters and interim HART executive director Lori Kahikina, sent a letter to Hawaii’s Congressional delegation, asking them for an addition $800 million to help build the rail from Middle Street to Ala Moana Center.
 However, the message was fairly clear that the federal government does not plan on approving additional funding for Honolulu’s rail.

 Besides federal funding, another large percent is being paid for by tourists making purchases on Oahu via the 0.5% General Excise Tax (GET) surcharge.
 The rest of the Honolulu rail transit is being paid for by all Hawaii residents and businesses through a 0.5% GET surcharge, which has been collected since 2007 and will continue through 2027.
-The room and excise taxes are expected to generate around $7 billion toward the Honolulu Rail Transit project – its largest source of funding.
+The room and excise taxes are expected to generate around $7 billion toward the Honolulu Skyline Rail Transit project – its largest source of funding.

 HART Honolulu is also using short-term bonds to finance the rail construction, which will be paid back using federal funds and the GET surcharge revenues.